Search This Blog

 - Print template onto cardstock or heavy paper

-- Cut out turtle
+- Cut out pieces (cone, scoops)

 Extension Activities: